acquia/content-hub-php/README.md

 ## Version Information

 * `0.6.x` branch: Uses guzzle version `~5.0`.
 Drupal 7 [content hub module](https://docs.acquia.com/content-hub) depends upon builds against this branch.
-* `master` branch: Uses guzzle version `~6.0`.
+* `1.x` branch: Uses guzzle version `~6.0`.
 Drupal 8 content hub work, that is in progress at the moment, depends upon builds against this branch.
+* `2.x` branch: Uses the most recent version of guzzle and only works with the 2.x version of D8 Content Hub.

 ## Installation